 4.1 Description of Necessary Measures Skin exposure: If this product contaminates the skin, immediately begin decontamination with running water.
 Remove exposed or contaminated clothing, taking care not to contaminate eyes.
 Victim should seek immediate medical attention if any adverse exposure symptoms develop or irritation persists.
 Eye exposure: If this product enters the eyes, open victim's eyes while under gently running water.
 Use sufficient force to open eyelids.
 Have victim "roll" eyes.
 Minimum flushing is for 15 minutes.
 Seek medical attention immediately.
 Inhalation: If this product is inhaled, remove victim to fresh air and place in a position comfortable for breathing.
 If necessary, use artificial respiration to support vital functions.
 Remove or cover gross contamination to avoid exposure to rescuers.
 Ingestion: If this product is swallowed, CALL POISION CENTER or PHYSICIAN FOR MOST CURRENT INFORMATION.
 DO NOT INDUCE VOMITING.
 Have victim rinse mouth with water, if conscious.
 Never induce vomiting or give a diluent (e.g., water) to someone who is unconscious, having convulsions, or unable to swallow.
 If contaminated individual is convulsing, maintain an open airway and obtain immediate medical attention.
 4.2 Most Important Symptoms/Effects: Immediate: Inhalation exposure may cause coughing or sneezing/respiratory tract irritation.
 Symptoms of skin and eye contact may include redness and irritation.
 Ingestion may cause stomach pains, cramps, and gastritis.
 Delayed: Prolonged or repeated skin overexposure to this product may cause dermatitis (dry, red skin).
-4.3 Indication Of Immediate Medical None known.
-Attention And Special Treatment Needed, If Necessary: TARGET ORGANS: Acute: Eyes and Skin Victims of chemical exposure must be taken for medic al attention if any adverse effects occur.
-Rescuers should be taken for medical
+4.3 Indication Of Immediate Medical Attention And Special Treatment Needed, If Necessary: None known.
+TARGET ORGANS: Acute: Eyes and Skin s of chemical exposure must be taken for medic on if necessary.
+Take a copy of label and SDS to al attention if any adverse effects occur.
+Rescuers should be taken for medical physician or health professional with victim.